GMMULLER/mvnv-star-urban/techniques.md

 ---
 layout: techniques
-title: Techniques | A Survey on Visual Analytics for 3D Urban Data
+title: Techniques | The State of the Art in Visual Analytics for 3D Urban Data
 tag: techniques
 permalink: /techniques/
 ---